-> Paleontologists are referring to Chilesaurus diegosuarezi as a ‘platypus’ dinosaur because of its bizarre combination of characters that resemble different dinosaur groups.
-For example, Chilesaurus boasted a proportionally small skull, hands with two fingers like Tyrannosaurus Rex and feet more akin to primitive long-neck dinosaurs.
+Paleontologists are referring to Chilesaurus diegosuarezi as a ‘platypus’ dinosaur because of its bizarre combination of characters that resemble different dinosaur groups.
+For example, Chilesaurus boasted a proportionally small skull, hands with two fingers like Tyrannosaurus Rex, and feet more akin to primitive long-neck dinosaurs.

-Chilesaurus diegosuarezi is nested within the theropod group of dinosaurs, the dinosaurian group that gathers the famous meat eaters Velociraptor, Carnotaurus and Tyrannosaurus, and from which birds today evolved.
+Chilesaurus diegosuarezi is nested within the theropod group of dinosaurs, the dinosaurian group that gathers the famous meat eaters Velociraptor, Carnotaurus, and Tyrannosaurus, and from which birds today evolved.
 The presence of herbivorous theropods was up until now only known in close relatives of birds, but Chilesaurus shows that a meat-free diet was acquired much earlier than thought.

-Chilesaurus diegosuarezi is named after the country where it was collected, as well as honoring Diego Suárez, the seven year old boy who discovered the bones.
+Chilesaurus diegosuarezi is named after the country where it was collected, as well as honoring Diego Suárez, the seven-year-old boy who discovered the bones.
 He discovered the fossil remains of this creature at the Toqui Formation in Aysén, south of Chilean Patagonia, in rocks deposited at the end of the Jurassic Period, approximately 145 million years ago.

 Diego was in the region with his parents, Chilean geologists Manuel Suarez and Rita de la Cruz, who were studying rocks in the Chilean Patagonia, with the aim to better understand the formation of the Andes mountain range.
-Diego stumbled across the fossils while him and his sister, Macarena, were looking for decorative stones.
+Diego stumbled across the fossils while he and his sister, Macarena, were looking for decorative stones.

 Due to Chilesaurus’ unusual combination of characters, it was initially thought that Diego had uncovered several species.
 However, since Diego’s find, more than a dozen Chilesaurus specimens have been excavated, including four complete skeletons – a first for the Jurassic Period in Chile – and they demonstrate that this dinosaur certainly combined a variety of unique anatomical traits.

 Most of the specimens are the size of a turkey, but some isolated bones reveal that the maximum size of Chilesaurus was around three meters long.
-Chilean and Argentinian palaeontologists from institutions including the University of Birmingham, along with Diego’s parents, have been studying these skeletons, with the findings published in full in Nature today (Monday 27 April).
+Chilean and Argentinian paleontologists from institutions including the University of Birmingham, along with Diego’s parents, have been studying these skeletons, with the findings published in full in Nature today (Monday 27 April).

 Other features present in very different groups of dinosaurs Chilesaurus adopted were robust forelimbs similar to Jurassic theropods such as Allosaurus, although its hands were provided with two blunt fingers, unlike the sharp claws of fellow theropod Velociraptor.
 Chilesaurus’ pelvic girdle resembles that of the ornithischian dinosaurs, whereas it is actually classified in the other basic dinosaur division – Saurischia.